Nickggrae/barcode-Manager/README.md

 9. Add back buttons rather than having to quit to go back
 10. add label showing to press "/" to end the scanning process
 11. add note to application window when item is added with no box

+5/20/2024
+1. finished file creation from origional amazon file.
+2. fixed some problems with opening the amazon file from the menu.

 4/25/2024
 1. Though attempting to create the version of the program that dirctly changed the amazon file I found a simplier way to create the invoice file.
 So I am going to take these file operations and make them work with the file self creation mode since the direct mode isnt possible as the amazon file has a password proteciton which was causing issues.